Holy Spirit’s Powerful Presence

 Acts 10:19-20

 19 While Peter was still thinking about the vision, the Spirit said to him, "Simon, three men are looking for you.
 20 So get up and go downstairs.
 Do not hesitate to go with them, for I have sent them."
-NIV
+NIVThe missionary journeys of Paul reveal an extraordinary combination of strategic planning and sensitivity to the guidance of the Holy Spirit.

 Acts 13:1-3

 13:1 In the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen (who had been brought up with Herod the tetrarch) and Saul.
 2 While they were worshiping the Lord and fasting, the Holy Spirit said, "Set apart for me Barnabas and Saul for the work to which I have called them."
 3 So after they had fasted and prayed, they placed their hands on them and sent them off.
-NIV
+NIVActs 16:6-10

 6 Paul and his companions traveled throughout the region of Phrygia and Galatia, having been kept by the Holy Spirit from preaching the word in the province of Asia.7 When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to.
 8 So they passed by Mysia and went down to Troas.
 9 During the night Paul had a vision of a man of Macedonia standing and begging him, "Come over to Macedonia and help us."
 10 After Paul had seen the vision, we got ready at once to leave for Macedonia, concluding that God had called us to preach the gospel to them.
-NIV
+NIVActs 20:22-24

 22 "And now, compelled by the Spirit, I am going to Jerusalem, not knowing what will happen to me there.
 23 I only know that in every city the Holy Spirit warns me that prison and hardships are facing me.
 24 However, I consider my life worth nothing to me, if only I may finish the race and complete the task the Lord Jesus has given me-the task of testifying to the gospel of God's grace.
-NIV
+NIVThey were encouraged by the Holy Spirit as they experienced his power accomplishing what would have been impossible for them to accomplish alone.
+They experienced strengthening through his power.

 Today most church growth teaching revolves around techniques and personal goals.
 There is nothing wrong with technique and goals as long as they are dependent upon the Spirit’s power for accomplishment.
 In the first century church growth occurred as they were directed and filled by God’s Holy Spirit as they focused on God’s leading.